trozware/troznet/content/post/2023/swiftui-data-flow-2023.md

 ### @Binding for a Structure

-The previous example showed how to use `@Binding` for a primitive data type like `Int`, `String` etc. But bindings also work for any value type, including structures and that's what you can see in **Binding 2**.
+The previous example showed how to use `@Binding` for a primitive data type like `Int`, `String` etc. But bindings also work for any value type, including structures, and that's what you can see in **Binding 2**.

 While this is not very common, I enjoyed writing this example for a couple of reasons.
 Firstly, it shows how to draw the UI based on the different cases in an enum.
 Check out **Pizza.swift** which has three enums.
 Each of the picker views loops through one of these enums to draw the view.